 It was great that there were so many snorkel excursion options not far from the resort.
 We booked through Starfish Snorkeling and it was about a 20 min drive from Hawks Cay.
 We had an excellent experience, we didn’t get lucky with the conditions but the captain was wonderful in helping find a safe spot to do some exploring!

 We visited in February and did rent wetsuits as our southern blood would find the water chilly but everyone else on our boat didn’t use wet suits so I don’t think they are a “must have.”

 Additional Key West Attractions for Kids

-We left Key West totally satisfied with everything we did and experienced and have no regrets but there is still SO MUCH more we could explore if we were to visit again in the future!
+We left our family trip to Key West totally satisfied with everything we did and experienced and have no regrets.
+But there is still SO MUCH more we could explore if we were to visit again in the future!
 Some other kid friendly activities you may want to look into while planning your trip include: